 Frequently Asked Questions

-Here are some FAQs about this easy gluten free brownies recipe – if you can’t find the answer to your question here or in the post above, please comment and I’ll try answer!
+Here are some FAQs about this delicious gluten free brownies recipe – if you can’t find the answer to your question here or in the post above, please comment and I’ll try answer!

 If you want to make a gluten and dairy free brownies recipe, simply switch the butter for a vegan butter and the chocolate for a dairy free chocolate.
-As this recipe relies on eggs, is is not vegan.
-But making it dairy free is easy!
+I’ve not tested an egg replacer but I’d either use a replacement like Oggs, or something like sweet potato, which will help to add to the fudgy texture.

 Of course!
 The brownie batter itself doesn’t contain any nuts (I know a lot of recipes do!) so simply avoid adding any extra nuts to the mixture.